ker0olos/might-cli/README.md

 [![npm (tag)](https://img.shields.io/npm/v/might-cli/latest)](http://npmjs.com/package/might-cli)
 ![npm](https://img.shields.io/npm/dm/might-cli)

-**This project is still new, issues are to be expected.**

 End-to-end testing can get very complicated and overwhelming; especially if you need to start testing huge apps, that would take a lot of time and afford, and will be boring and repetitive.

 ### The Solution

 A no-code method to perform and manage end-to-end tests, handling all of the mess in the background.

-[Might UI](https://github.com/ItsKerolos/Might) is an easy way to create, manage and edit tests, and [Might CLI](https://github.com/ItsKerolos/might-cli) runs those tests.
+[Might UI](https://github.com/ker0olos/Might) is an easy way to create, manage and edit tests, and [Might CLI](https://github.com/ker0olos/might-cli) runs those tests.

 ### Installation
 `